bruce-brookshire/email_server/README.md

 ### Installation
-On your Ubuntu 18.04 server, run these commands
+On your Ubuntu 18.04 server, run these commands, answering `y` to all prompts:
 ```
 # Install Elixir and Erlang
 wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb